MegaGlest/gh-action-validate-megaglest-mod/README.md

 The example shown below has two separate jobs:

-1. When there is a push to the default branch, or when a pull request is opened or updated, the pyromod is built and is uploaded to the workflow output page.
+1. When there is a push to the default branch, or when a pull request is opened or updated, the mod is built and is uploaded to the workflow output page.

 2. When a new a new tag is created (if the tag starts with a 'v'), the built mod will get uploaded to the release page, along with a